 The public configuration quickstart is only for development, but it is the quickest way to get hands on experience with HCP Consul.
 The quickstart deploys the HVN with the default CIDR block values, and the Consul cluster with all the defaults.

-By default, the quickstart deploys an extra-small (XS) Consul cluster.
+By default, the quickstart deploys a development Consul cluster.
 About 50 service instances can be supported by this cluster size.

 To learn more about production tier sizing, see this HCP Consul production deployment guide